·

 A Few More Tips

-If your tile is in a high traffic area, you’ll want to seal it to keep it looking nice.
+If your tile is in a high traffic area, it’s a good idea to seal it to keep it looking nice.
 Also, you can purchase caulk to match your grout if you need to fill in any spaces to give it a cleaner look.

-We had such a great experience in the bathroom we decided to tile over linoleum in our laundry room, too.
+We had such a great experience in the bathroom we decided to tile over the old flooring in our laundry room makeover, too.

 Tiling Over Linoleum FAQs

-Do I need to remove linoleum before laying vinyl tile?
+Do I need to remove linoleum before laying vinyl tile or sheet vinyl flooring?

-Can I lay ceramic tile over vinyl flooring?
+Can I lay ceramic tile over vinyl floors?

 Yes, start by making sure your linoleum floor is in good shape, patch any holes and glue down any tears.
 Clean the floor thoroughly before starting the project.
 Make sure you give the adhesive and grout plenty of time to dry before using the floors.